 - 1 Tb kosher salt

-- optional: chimichurri sauce
+- optional: serve with chimichurri sauce

 In a small bowl, mix together olive oil, orange juice, lime juice, minced garlic, dried oregano, and salt.
 Pour mixture all over lamb, cover and place in refrigerator for at least 8 hours, preferably overnight.

 When ready to cook, remove lamb from refrigerator and bring to room temperature, about an hour.

 **If using the rotisserie method: skewer the lamb with the rotisserie rod, making sure balanced on all sides so it will turn evenly.
 Rotisserie on medium heat, 20-25 minutes per pound, start checking temperature at 1 hour mark.
 Take off when internal temperature reaches 145F/63C for medium rare.
 Loosely tent with foil and let rest for 15 minutes, then carve into thin slices.